2akura/cml-generator/README.md

             ↓ read form data (input.value, etc.)
             ↓ JS function (handles/validates/prepares)
             ↓ JSON → Rust WASM call
-            ↓ result → back to JS
+            ↓ result from Rust → back to JS
             ↓ update DOM / UI
 ```
 ```
+WHY IS THIS PROJECT UNIQUE ? :

-the gimmick of this project is that unlike any site's system, its utilizing jump table architecture for the lookup process -mapping command templates directly to tokenized instructions- this further enhance the speed of lookup process for faster output
+the gimmick of this project is that it's unlike any site's system, its utilizing jump table function for the lookup process -mapping command templates directly to tokenized instructions- this further enhance the speed of lookup process for faster output